McChoc/BlocInterpreter/README.md

 #### function

-A `function` is used to hold statements that you want to execute at more than one place and allows you to reuse code.
+A function is used to hold statements that you want to execute at more than one place and allows you to reuse code.
 You can generalize a function by using parameters, allowing you to use that function in even more places.
-There are two syntax you can use to create a `function`.
-With the first syntax, you have to put a pair of parentheses `()` next to a pair of braces `{ }`.
+There are two syntax you can use to create a function.

+With the first syntax, you have to put a pair of parentheses `()` next to a pair of braces `{}`.
 The parentheses can contain a list of comma `,` separated identifiers.
 These are the parameters of the function.
 The braces can contain a list of statements to execute when the function is called.
 These statements can acces the parameters of the function directly by using the names of the parameters as variables or by using the `params` keyword.

 ```python
 def print = (text) {